 Having mutual aid agreements in place has proven beneficial to utilities as they improve their reliability by reducing the "down time" for power outages, especially during catastrophic events.
-An example of the nationally accepted American Public Power Association/NRECA mutual aid form is available on APPA's website at www.PublicPower.org/mutualaid.
-A list of utilities that have signed the agreement is posted to this website.
+An example of the nationally accepted American Public Power Association/NRECA mutual aid form is available on APPA's website at www.publicPower.org/mutualaid.
+A list of utilities that have signed the agreement is also available on our website.
 If your utility does not currently have this agreement on file with APPA, submitting it with your completed application will satisfy the mutual aid section of the RP3 application.
 Some utilities may have mutual aid relationships that do not fit the state/regional or national scope; examples of these types of mutual aid agreements could include local partnerships, bilateral agreements, or "sister cities."
 While these mutual aid relationships are important and beneficial, the Panel recommends that utilities engage in a national agreement as a supplement in case of a large-scale disaster.
-Utilities should attach documentation of their national or regional mutual aid agreement to ensure full credit.
+Utilities should attach documentation of their national or regional mutual aid agreement to ensure full points.

-D - Utility Disaster Plan
+D - Utility Emergency Response Plan

-Disaster Plan (D1)
+Utility Emergency Response Plan (D1)

-Disaster plans, or emergency response plans, are used by utilities to help coordinate their response to emergency situations of various kinds.
-Disaster plans should include detailed information on how utility personnel should proceed in a disaster.
-While a leading practice is for utilities to have a stand-alone, utility-specific disaster plan, in some scenarios a city's disaster plan may include an electric-utility specific section.
+Emergency response plans, or disaster plans, are used by utilities to help coordinate their response to emergency situations of various kinds.
+Emergency response plans should include detailed information on how utility personnel should proceed in a disaster.
+While a leading practice is for utilities to have a stand-alone, utility-specific emergency response plan, in some scenarios a city's emergency response plan may include an electric-utility specific section which covers the various emergency response plan topics applicable to the electric utility.

-For some utilities, one comprehensive disaster plan may suffice.
+For some utilities, one comprehensive emergency response plan may suffice.
 Other utilities may have individual plans for each type of disaster that address information technology, weather, terrorism, transmission, generation, etc.

-Disaster plans should be revised and/or reviewed on a regular basis.
-A utility should review and/or revise their disaster plan on an annual basis.
+A utility should review and/or revise their emergency response plan on an annual basis.
 For smaller utilities, this process may be as simple as verifying or updating contact information of essential personnel and important partners in the community.
 An outdated plan will become stale and unusable should a disaster occur after conditions have changed.
 It is also important to perform periodic disaster drills to ensure the effectiveness of the plan.
 Although it is recommended that the plan be available to the public, employees, government officials and the media, it is understood that confidentiality may apply to certain security-sensitive sections of a well-developed plan.

-To meet the $RP_3$ criteria for a sufficient utility disaster plan, the $RP_3$ Panel recommends that the utility provide the index or table of contents of the plan(s) with your completed $RP_3$ application, as that documentation should provide an accurate sampling of your utility's plan coverage.
+To meet the RP3 criteria for a sufficient utility emergency response plan, the RP3 Panel recommends that the utility provide an executive summary, table of contents, or the completed version of the plan(s) with your completed RP3 application, as that documentation should provide an accurate sampling of your utility's plan coverage.
 Plans should include but are by no means limited to: